pitaj/nodebb-plugin-calendar/readme.md

 # nodebb-plugin-calendar

-This plugin adds a site-wide calendar to NodeBB.
-It also lets you create and customize events.
+This plugin adds a site-wide calendar to NodeBB, letting you create and customize events.

 ![Event](https://i.imgur.com/klcV8kh.png)